saulpw/visidata/.github/ISSUE_TEMPLATE/bug_report.md

 See [here](http://visidata.org/docs/save-restore/) for more details.

 **Additional context**
-Please include the version of VisiData.
+Please include the version of VisiData and Python.